 Exophthalmos describes a condition where the eyeball protrudes from the eye socket, making it appear to bulge.
-It can affect one or both eyes.
+It can affect one or both eyes and may occur due to problems with the thyroid gland.

 In the long-term, symptoms tend to improve, but this can take years.
 There is a possibility that the eyes may continue to bulge if treatment is not received.